gunh0/linux-system-programming/README.md

 # Linux System Programming

-This repository focuses on strengthening Linux system programming capabilities using C language, specifically designed for security engineers who want to gain deep knowledge from code-level understanding.
+This repository contains Linux system programming examples using C language, with a focus on important security concepts and vulnerabilities.

 ## Table of Contents